rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-19-ide-future.md

 Unfortunately, these are actively developed in separation without much code-sharing between the two.
 We'd like to change that and to find out how we can unify these efforts.
+Therefore, we've been having a series of talks with the aim of elaborating the design space and creating a proposal for how to improve the situation going forward.

+This blog post gives a short summary from our most recent meeting.

 # Why 2 IDEs?
 The main benefits of rust-analyzer is greater performance (because of fully-lazy compilation model) and somewhat richer feature-set (due to more flexible analysis API).